autonomous-robot-competition2019/Team-Green/notebook/Week_2-11.md

 After this, we tested a positional actuator to get into the motions of using these actuators, as they will likely be useful in the near future.
 The code for this was lost, but it is a simple loop in which the motor switches between position 45 and 100 in 1 second intervals.

 After this, we decided that in order to make progress on the milestones, we needed a chassis.
 After a quick discussion, we decided on using LEGOs to make a quick chassis that is modular yet robust.
-Pictures below: (Pictures to come after we go into class again).

-(FRONT VIEW)

-(SIDE VIEW)

-(BACK VIEW)

 With this chassis, we plan to get the first three milestones done on 2-18-2019.

+Thomas and Michael focused on building the LEGO chassis while John and Travers focused on getting the code right.